weakish/docs-en/views/leanengine_plan.md

 **Staging Environment**<br>A trial instance will be provided in the staging environment so you can test your project before having it published.

-**Increased Availability**<br>Using 2 or more instances not only increases the computing power of your application, but also enables *load balancing* and *disaster recovery* as different instances of an application will be running on different servers.
+**Increased Availability**<br>Using 2 or more instances not only increases the computing power of your application but also enables *load balancing* and *disaster recovery* as different instances of an application will be running on different servers.
 If one of these instances runs into error or the server containing that instance encounters hardware failures, failover will be performed automatically so that further requests will be diverted to other instances.

 {% call docs.noteWrap() %}
-If you have only one instance and the server containing that instance runs into error, we will still migrate your instance to another server within several minutes.
-However, your application will not be able to process requests while migration is in process. {{ docs.alertInline("If your application demands high availability, we recommend that you enable 2 or more instances for it.") }}
+If you have only one instance and the server containing that instance runs into an error, we will still migrate your instance to another server within several minutes.
+However, your application will not be able to process requests while the migration is in process. {{ docs.alertInline("If your application demands high availability, we recommend that you enable 2 or more instances for it.") }}
 {% endcall %}

-**Rolling Deployment**<br>When deploying your project, the system will first open up new instances to run the new version of it.
-The ones running the old version will not be shut down until the new instances are started properly.
+**Rolling Deployment**<br>When deploying your project, the system will first open up new instances to run the newer version of it.
+The ones running the older version will not be shut down until the new instances are properly started.

 **Group Management**<br>You can create multiple groups of instances with different domains assigned to each of them.
 All of these groups can access the same data in LeanStorage.
 See [Group Management](#group-management).